 7th at the 2023 UK Nationals

-If there were another tournament tomorrow then I would take this list again, but with 2 minor changes.
+If there were another tournament tomorrow, I would take this list card-for-card without any changes.

 With thanks and love to